SyedAJafri/lambda_interpreter/README.md

 TODO:

-*Make an AST (abstract syntax tree)
+* Make an AST (abstract syntax tree)

-*Well formed function
+* Well formed function

-*beta reduction function
+* Beta reduction function

-*make a GUI to interact with or some embbed html command like tool
+* Make a GUI to interact with or some embbed html command like tool.